Academy 2019 Guest Artists and Lecturers

 Kate studied modern cello with Laurence Lesser at the New England Conservatory and baroque cello with Jaap ter Linden at the Royal Dutch Conservatory in the Hague, after completing a bachelor’s degree in Scandinavian studies at Harvard College.
 She has recently completed a practice-led PhD under Clive Brown at the University of Leeds, looking at the notoriously marked-up editions of the cellist Friedrich Grützmacher as a window onto 19th-century performance practice.
 Drawing on similarly marked-up editions, as well as treatises, memoirs, early recordings, and other historical sources, she has also prepared annotated editions of the Brahms cello sonatas, in collaboration with Clive Brown and Neal Peres da Costa and published by Bärenreiter.
 Her recording of the Brahms sonatas with pianist Yi-heng Yang will be released on the Deux-Elles label this month.

 Pianist David Breitman directs the Historical Performance Program at Oberlin College, teaching fortepiano, clavichord, and performance practice.
 His discography includes Beethoven’s violin and cello sonatas, Mozart’s violin sonatas, and four CDs with the late baritone Sanford Sylvan, with whom he partnered in recital for over 30 years.
-He is currently working on a book titled Time-Travel for Pianists: How Today’s Players Can Learn from Yesterday’s Instruments.
+He has recently published a book titled Piano-playing revisited: What Modern Players Can Learn from Period Instruments.
+(University of Rochester Press).

 Academy 2018 Guest Artists and Lecturers